What Do Health Care Jobs Pay? Salaries, Job List, and More

 JobDegreeSalary

-ChiropractorsDoctoral or professional degree$75,000
+ChiropractorsDoctoral or professional degree$76,530

-Dietitians and NutritionistsBachelor's degree$61,650
+Dietitians and NutritionistsBachelor's degree$69,680

-Athletic trainersBachelor's degree$48,420
+Athletic trainersBachelor's degree$57,930

-Exercise PhysiologistsBachelor's degree$47,940
+Exercise PhysiologistsBachelor's degree$54,860

 Health care administration

 Health care administration is integral to providing high-quality health care in a cost-effective and efficient way.
 Professionals working in health care administration ensure that health care facilities operate as smoothly as possible, doing everything from managing patients’ medical records to overseeing the entire daily operations of the organization.
-Similarly, jobs can range from those that only require a high school diploma to those that require a Master’s degree (or higher) and many years of related experience.
+Similarly, jobs can range from those that only require a high school diploma to those that require a master’s degree (or higher) and many years of related experience.

 JobDegreeSalary

-Medical secretaryHS diploma or Associate$41,260
+Medical secretary*HS diploma or Associate$44,160

-Medical records specialistHS diploma or Associate$46,660
+Medical records specialistHS diploma or Associate$48,780

-Health care administrator*Bachelor’s or Associate$51,690
+Health care administrator*Bachelor’s or Associate$70,292

-Clinical manager*Bachelor’s or Associate$87,825
+Clinical manager*Bachelor’s or Associate$84,280

-Medical billing manager*Bachelor’s or Associate$47,084
+Medical billing manager*Bachelor’s or Associate$58,347

-Nursing home administrator*Bachelor’s$108,024
+Nursing home administrator*Bachelor’s$117,611

-Clinical director*Bachelor’s or Master’s$92,066
+Clinical director*Bachelor’s or Master’s$103,052

-Hospital director*Bachelor’s or Master’s$201,006
+Hospital director*Bachelor’s or Master’s$117,417

 Health informatics

 Health informatics professionals use data analytics and technology to improve health outcomes and the operational efficiency of health care facilities.
-As a largely data-oriented profession, health informatics is an in-demand field with growing application across the health care industry.
+As a largely data-oriented profession, health informatics is an in-demand field with growing applications across the health care industry.
 To join it, though, you’ll need to gain the training and credentials that employers want.

 JobDegreeSalary

-Health information technician*Associate degree$37,844
+Health information technicianAssociate degree$62,990

-Health informatics analyst*Bachelor’s degree$75,099
+Health informatics analyst*Bachelor’s degree$78,636

-Health informatics specialist*Bachelor’s degree$63,287
+Health informatics specialist*Bachelor’s degree$64,182

-Nursing informatics specialist*Bachelor’s degree$133,356
+Nursing informatics specialist*Bachelor’s degree$120,373

-Informatics manager*Master’s degree$118,609
+Informatics manager*Master’s degree$118,530

 Nurses, aides, and assistants